Bon Cop, Bad Cop 2: Plot

 Returning to Montreal, David and Martin find their operation has been shut down with only their security hacker MC remaining; they decide to continue without authorization.
 DiPietro's gang have scattered; they find Mike at the strip club and capture him.
 While initially resistant to interrogation, Mike feels himself in jeopardy when Martin reveals that he's dying and has nothing to lose.
 The three go to the location where the last five stolen cars are departing.
+David takes Mike hostage, but DiPietro shoots him dead and David shoots back wounding DiPietro before cuffing him to Mike's body.
 From a high vantage point, Martin shoots three of the five drivers with a rifle, but one of those he hadn't shoot is Jonathan who drives away.
-The remaining cars explode and Martin is distraught, initially believing Jonathan is dead, but MC determines that his car is still moving and they have a chance if they can stop the control system.
+The remaining car bombs are taken and thrown into a Sewer by David, which causes a big explosion and a scaffolding to fall down and crush DiPietro to death.
+Martin is distraught, initially believing Jonathan is dead, but MC determines that his car is still moving and they have a chance if they can stop the control system.

 David and Martin return to the US consulate where Blaine and his three conspirators discuss how their false flag operation will renew the American war on terror and make them heroes.
 Blaine is alerted to David and Martin's presence and takes them to his office, where he tells them that they were right and that the FBI has seized most of the car bombs and the computers.
 However, MC calls Martin warning that the signal is still active.
 Questioned, Blaine realizes he has been exposed and aims his pistol at them, but David and Martin overpower him and escape in a consulate car.
 MC directs them to the mobile transmitter which is in an armoured truck.
 They stop it but the occupant of the locked rear compartment shoots himself in defiance.
 Martin desperately tries to drive the truck into the river but David interferes, resulting in the truck crashing.
 They then use a nearby mobile crane to carry the truck to the river, where they drop it, flooding the rear compartment and disabling the transmitter.

 Jonathan has delivered his stolen car to the Islamic Cultural Center of New York.
 He hears another driver being arrested while discussing social plans by phone.
 Terrified, he phones Martin who gives him instructions to leave the scene and seek protection at the Canadian consulate.

-Several months later, David and Martin attend a formal ceremony where they are awarded the Medal of Honor by the US President.
+Several months later, David and Martin attend a formal ceremony where they are awarded the Medal of Honor by the US president.
 Among those in the audience are Jonathan, apparently reconciled with his father, and Bouchard's daughter who is wearing a police cadet uniform.